-We are so excited to welcome back Dari Design Studio, who we recently featured here, to share this fantastic tutorial on how to photograph your surface pattern designs to show them at their best.
+We are so excited to welcome back Dari Design Studio, who we recently featured here, to share this fantastic tutorial on how to do a photo shoot to show off your surface pattern designs .
 Take it away, ladies!

 As surface pattern designers and artists more often than not we have a clear vision of how our designs will look in the real world.
 However, sharing that vision with words or flat collection files (even digital mocks) doesn’t always get the idea across.
 Buyers know what they want (they say), yet we believe (and so did Steve Jobs) people don’t know what they want until we show them!